Have you ever wondered whether body weight impacts the menstrual cycle?

 A study found that 8-10% of women with anorexia have noticed changes in their menstruation frequency - experiencing delayed, irregular or shortened periods.

-Someone with anorexia might also notice darker and spotty menstrual flow due to anorexia
+Someone with anorexia might also notice darker and spotty menstrual flow due to anorexia.

 For some women dealing with anorexia, they may lose their period long before they start experiencing weight loss from insufficient food intake.

-can anorexia cause fertility issues?
+Can anorexia cause fertility issues?

 You may be wondering whether anorexia and fertility issues are linked?
 Well, yes they are.